iiiii7d/eng/README.md

 # eng by i____7d
-This is an attempt to create a computer language that is styled like spoken English.

 **Current version = v0.2 (3/10/20)**

 will add docs one day, still sussing out readthedocs

+## About
+This is an attempt to create a computer language that is styled like spoken English.

+Pronounciation: 'ing', as in **Eng**lish

 ## How to use
 * Create a new file with an extension `.eng`